What is a jellyfish bloom?

 Three jellyfish species, Aurelia aurita, Cyanea nozakii and Nemopilema nomurai, form the majority of recent large blooms in Chinese seas , though only two out of the three species are recognized by the Hong Kong Agriculture Fisheries and Conservation Department as being present in Hong Kong's waters.
 Since developing a reporting network can be an easily replicated, cost-effective way to collect abundance and distribution data , the Hong Kong Jellyfish Project was created to address this gap.
 Citizen science is a contributor to this endeavor!
 When you are out on the water, swimming, kayaking or fishing, and see jellyfish, take a picture and report your sighting here!

-You can also find information about jellyfish research on the Links page.
+You can also find information about jellyfish research on the Resources page.

 3..
 Gershwin, L. (2013).
 Stung: On Jellyfish Blooms and the Future of the Ocean.
 The University of Chicago Press.